 - 1 teaspoon cinnamon

-- 1/4 teaspoon nutmeg
+- ¼ teaspoon nutmeg

-- 1/4 teaspoon baking soda
+- ¼ teaspoon baking soda

-- 1/4 teaspoon sea salt
+- ¼ teaspoon sea salt

-- Preheat the oven to 180C / 350F and line two baking sheets with parchment paper.
+- Preheat the oven to 180°C (350°F) and line two baking sheets with parchment paper.

 - Flatten the dough slightly between your hands, and then roll out between two sheets of parchment paper to about a 5mm (1/4 inch) thickness.
 Cut the cookies into your desired shapes.